armanmikoyan/Quantori-BootCamp-backend/README.md

 # Quantori-bootcamp-backend

 ##### Clone repository.
 Open your terminal and navigate to the project root directory.
-Then, run the following command
+Then, run the following commands

 ## 1. Change PORT inside .env.example file (optional)